chrsmys/DriftCheck/README.md

 ### Where to Look

 -   Add new examples to the DriftCheckExample target in DriftCheckExample/Examples/
--   Include a matching fix and walkthrough (optional) in the Solutions/ folder
+-   Include a matching fix and walkthrough (optional) in the [Solutions folder](DriftCheckExample/Solutions/)
 -   Add test coverage in DriftCheckTests/

 If you’re unsure where to start, feel free to open an issue — happy to collaborate!